mason-lee-ceng/mason-lee-ceng.github.io/projects/restaurant.md

 ---

 <img class="img-fluid" src="../img/restaurant.png">
-Dodge Em is a browser-based game built using HTML, CSS, and JavaScript.
-It is an arcade-style survival game where the goal is to last as long as possible.
-The inspiration for this game comes from many of the classic games I enjoyed as a child.
+Bento Restaurant is a browser-based website built using HTML, CSS, and JavaScript.
+It is an e-commerce platform designed to make ordering fresh and delicious bentos quick and convenient.
+Of course it does not actually place orders for food.

-Through this project, I gained hands-on experience in using HTML, CSS, and JavaScript for game development.
-However, I encountered several challenges along the way.
-One major issue was working with raw JavaScript without TypeScript, which led to unpredictable behavior.
-For example, the game exhibited an unusual problem where it would run correctly on some computers but not on others.
+Through this project, I gained hands-on experience in web development using HTML, CSS, and JavaScript.
+It provided practical experience in transferring data between different HTML pages, specifically carrying over the calculated total.
+However, the project came with its challenges, particularly with CSS, which can sometimes behave unpredictably.
+For instance, the website functioned correctly before, but today, the Sushi Roll section appears broken for an unknown reason.
+Further debugging will be necessary to resolve this issue.

 Here is some example CSS code to create the objects in the website:
 ```css